-1. Investigation of allegations of harassment/discrimination to commence as soon as circumstances allow, but not later than ten (10) working days from submission of the original complaint, regardless of the manner in which the complaint is communicated to the CEO, a program director, or Human Resources personnel.
-A written report of all findings of the investigation shall be completed within forty (40) calendar days, unless additional time is necessary due to the matter being investigated by a law enforcement or governmental agency.
+1. Investigation of allegations of harassment/discrimination to commence as soon as circumstances allow, a prompt response shall be given to the complainant, regardless of the manner in which the complaint is communicated to the CEO, a program director, or Human Resources personnel.
+A written report of all the findings of the investigation shall be completed within forty (40) calendar days, unless additional time is necessary due to the matter being investigated by a law enforcement or governmental agency.